codeghoul/triply/README.md

 4. All tables would be created using flyway and seeded with initial data.
 5. Super Admin EmployeeId: JOHN_DOE, Password: password
 6. Check: http://localhost:8080/api/v1/triply/swagger-ui/index.html for API documentation.
+7. Or use this postman collection to get started: [Collection](postman-collection.json)

 ## Testing